15 September, 2025

 Keeping roads safe is a shared responsibility.
 Agencies must act quickly when dangerous conditions are reported, but they are not always liable unless they knew or should have known about the issue.

-According to the National Highway Traffic Safety Administration, more than 17,000 people are injured each year due to debris-related crashes, many of which involve unsecured loads.
+According to the National Highway Traffic Safety Administration, more than 17,000 people are injured each year due to debris-related crashes.
+Most of these accidents involve unsecured loads.

-At The Barnes Firm, we’ve helped many people in San Diego deal with road debris accidents.
+At The Barnes Firm, we’ve helped many San Diego residents handle road debris accidents.
 These cases often involve multiple parties, complex insurance issues, and the need for timely investigation.

 Our goal is to help you move forward after an accident.